sourcegraph/sourcegraph-public-snapshot/doc/admin/pprof.md

 ## Generating profiling data

-Once the port is reachable you can trigger a profile dump by sending an HTTP request (in the browser or with curl, wget or similar):
+Once the port is reachable, you can trigger a profile dump by sending an HTTP request:
+(in the browser or with curl, wget or similar):

 ```bash script